odidev/arm-software-developers-ads/content/learning-paths/server-and-cloud/redis/ec2_deployment.md

 ## Install Redis manually on EC2 instance via Terraform

+By default redis is binded to `127.0.0.1` local host IP and runs at port `6379`.
+To connect with redis installed on remote server we need to run `redis-server` with `--port` option specifying the port number.

 After generating the public and private keys, we have to create an EC2 instance.
 Then we will push our public key to the **authorized_keys** folder in `~/.ssh`.
 We will also create a security group that opens inbound ports `22`(ssh) and `6000`(Redis).
 We will also install Redis on remote server using `remote-exec` provisioner.
 Below is a Terraform file called `main.tf` which will do this for us.